indrekots/indrekots.github.io/_posts/articles/2016-12-12-5-ways-to-create-a-stream-in-java-8.md

 ## Creating a Stream from arrays

 Arrays don't have the same convenient methods that Collections have.
 Therefore to create a stream from an array, you need to use the static method `stream()` in the `Arrays` class.
-In addition to general Streams, it contains overloaded methods for specialized streams as well.
-These are streams that can be used with Java's primitive types.
+Next, you'll see how to create a Stream of type String from an array of strings.

 {% highlight java %}
 String[] names = {"Lewis Carrol", "H.G.
 Wells", "Michael Ende"};
 Stream<String> stream = Arrays.stream(names);
+{% endhighlight %}

+In addition to general Streams, the `Arrays` class contains overloaded methods for specialized streams as well.
+These are streams that can be used with Java's primitive types.
+Giving the `stream()` method an array of primitive types returns a specialized stream.

+{% highlight java %}
+int[] integers = {1, 4, 6, 2, 6, 3, 2};
+IntStream stream = Arrays.stream(integers);
 {% endhighlight %}

 ## Creating a Stream from values